 It is preferred that all entries be submitted to the entry chair of the Meet Host using an electronic file from any USA Swimming, Inc approved meet management software.
 Entry fees, if submitted electronically, cannot exceed the fees stated in the below schedule.
 All Meet announcements must clearly state the fees paid to enter the event.
 Once a team or individual entry has been received and processed by the Entry Chair there are no refunds in full or in part except under the achieved time standard rule.

-Tier One Includes “Mini BC” Not greater than $5 per event

-Tier Two Includes AB and ABC Not greater than $5 per event

-Tier Three Includes A and above, Not greater than $5 per event

-ABC Festivals, Districts

-and JO’s

-Tier Four Senior Meets Not greater than $7.50 per event

-State Championships,

-Prelim/Final Meets

-(prelim/final sessions only)

-Tier Five Not included in Tiers 1-4 Not greater than $10 (requires Program

-Operations Approval)

-Relays All Meets Not greater than $12 per relay

-Time Trials All Meets Not greater than $7.50 per individual and

-$15 per relay

-Deck Entries All Meets Not greater than $7.50 per individual and

-$15 per relay

-MS Surcharge Non Championship Meets $1 per swimmer

-District & JO Championships $5 per swimmer

-State Championships $3 per swimmer